open-source-labs/SeeQR/README.md

       - Importing `.sql` or `.tar` files
       - Navigating to the `Create Database` view at bottom of sidebar
       - Copying an existing database (with or without original data)
+  - Users can export any database onto their local machine
   - Users can toggle between the 'DATABASES' view and the 'QUERIES' view

 <div align="center">